GRAB; GRABW Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Grab Holdings Limited Investors of Class Action and Lead Plaintiff Deadline: May 16, 2022

-NEW YORK, March 21, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Grab Holdings Limited ("Grab" or the "Company") (NASDAQ: GRAB) (NASDAQ: GRABW) on behalf of purchasers of Grab securities between November 12, 2021, and March 3, 2022, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/grab.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Grab Holdings Limited (“Grab” or the “Company”) (NASDAQ: GRAB, GRABW) on behalf of purchasers of Grab securities between November 12, 2021, and March 3, 2022, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fgrab.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.